wzqd/Unity-Basic-Frame-EN/README.md

 The contents of this repo is the same as the ones in Basic-Frame-CN.
 The only difference is commenting language

-2202-3-26
+2202-10-3
 -----------------------
-Updated the all scripts of the basic frame, excpet for the FSM (still need to modify)
+Updated the all scripts of the basic frame

-Singleton base class
+Singleton Base class
 Singleton Base Class Inheriting MonoBehavior
-Public MonoBehavior Class
+Singleton Base Class Inheriting MonoBehavior used by Dragging Public MonoBehavior Class
 Resource Loading Manager
-Event center manager
+Event Center Manager
-Input manager
+Input Manager
 Object pool manager
 Timing Manager
-XML data persistence manager
+XML Data Persistence Manager
+FSM Base Class
+UI Manager
+Audio Manager